Wildertrek/AA-LLM-Course/README.md

 **Project 1 - Prompt Engineering with Function Calling:**
 - **Objective:** Independently design and refine prompts to achieve desired responses from an LLM.
 Incorporate function calling into the prompt design to enable real-time interaction with APIs or custom functions (e.g., retrieving external data, performing calculations, or generating structured outputs).
 - **Deliverable:** Demonstrate the application of prompt engineering with function calling to solve a practical problem, such as dynamically fetching information from a database or executing complex tasks based on user input.

----

-By introducing function calling into the prompt engineering section, you will provide students with a more comprehensive understanding of modern LLM capabilities and how to use LLMs in real-world scenarios.

 **Week 5-6: Retrieval Augmented Generation (RAG)**
 - **Learning:** Implementing RAG to supplement LLMs with external data.